Buying Advice Guide

 We recommend that PCs be further protected by use of a surge protector and this forms an important part of our warranty.

-All PSUs are tested by a Thermaltake Dr Power II and a multi meter to make sure they are meeting their specific power outputs, and run for 24 hours before being cleared for use.
+All PSUs are tested to make sure they are meeting their specific power outputs and run for 24 hours before being cleared for use.

 5. Solid State Drive (SSD)